 THE USEFULNESS PROBLEM IN INTELLECTUAL PROPERTY LAW

 This article seeks to reformulate various rules that govern copyright and trademark protection for functional design elements.
 It argues that analysis under existing precedents mistakenly focuses on the role a feature plays in the putative rights-holder’s creation, rather than in the alleged infringer’s.
-The article goes on to develop a general doctrine of “functional fair use” and advocates its adoption.
+The article goes on to develop and advocate a general doctrine of “functional fair use.”

 This paper analyzes the timing of the award of intellectual property rights by drawing on insights from the treatment of first possession rules in traditional property settings.